-Winship-Robbins ESD is in the process of implementing the California State Standards.
+Winship-Robbins ESD continues to implement the California State Standards.
 Students will be provided all instructional materials needed for the California State Standards.
 We have changed the report cards to match the California State Standards.
 Parents are welcome to review materials at each school site.

 TESTING